-Thanks to the customisability of Salesforce and their excellent training courses (in the form of Trailhead), it's common for many users to get involved with making changes to orgs.
-End users often submit small tweaks and changes, while back office staff manage larger projects and perform quality reviews.
+Thanks to Salesforce's customizability and excellent training courses (in the form of Trailhead), it's common for many users to get involved with making changes to orgs.
+End users often submit small tweaks and changes, while back-office staff manage larger projects and perform quality reviews.

 Users who routinely make changes to orgs usually fall into one of two main categories:

-In reality, many people sit between the roles and the boundaries are often blurred, but these roles provide a helpful framework to understand the core responsibilities of each user and how they differ.
+In reality, many people sit between these roles, and the boundaries are often blurred.
+Still, these roles provide a helpful framework for understanding the core responsibilities of each user and how they differ.

 A typical Salesforce admin

-A Salesforce admin typically makes smaller changes to the Salesforce environment, with lots of frequent small course-corrections and quick-fixes rather than multi-month projects.
-These changes are usually declarative - made via the Salesforce UI in their web browser.
+A Salesforce admin typically makes minor changes to the Salesforce environment, with lots of frequent course corrections and quick fixes rather than multi-month projects.
+These changes are generally declarative — made through the Salesforce UI in their web browser.

-Admins are essential to the ongoing maintenance and efficiency of the org and allow businesses to rapidly respond to changes and updates in the platform.
+Admins are essential to the ongoing maintenance and efficiency of the org, allowing businesses to rapidly respond to changes and updates in the platform.

 Some activities for an admin might include: